datalad/datalad/docs/source/design/drop.rst

 Drop dataset components
 ***********************

+.. topic:: Specification scope and status

+   This specification is a proposal, subject to review and further discussion.

 §1 The :command:`drop` command is the antagonist of :command:`get`.
 Whatever a `drop` can do, should be undoable by a subsequent :command:`get` (given unchanged remote availability).